Weobley High School

 - Government guidance

-Teachers have the statutory authority to discipline pupils whose behaviour is unacceptable, who break the classroom or school code of conduct or who fail to follow a reasonable instruction.
+Staff have the statutory authority to discipline pupils whose behaviour is unacceptable, who break the Behaviour Code or who fail to follow a reasonable instruction.
 As a school we work to support pupils so that they can make better behavioural choices in the future.
 As such the available sanctions are to be used to promote and develop positive behaviour.
 All staff and pupils are expected to use the opportunities provided within the sanction system to look to resolve the issues that have led to the inappropriate behaviour.

 The school defines acceptable behaviour as that which promotes courtesy, cooperation and consideration from all pupils in terms of their relationships with other pupils within/outside the school, teachers and other school staff and with visitors or other persons within/outside the school premises.